Roméo et Juliette (Berlioz): Influence

-From Roméo et Juliette Wagner absorbed much about the ideals of dramatic music and the work can be considered a major influence on Tristan und Isolde.
-When Wagner first heard the work in 1839 he said it made him feel like a schoolboy at Berlioz's side.
-Roméo et Juliette was also the work of Berlioz's that Wagner knew best.
+From Roméo et Juliette Wagner absorbed much about the ideals of dramatic music; the work can be considered a major influence on his Tristan und Isolde.
+When Wagner first heard the work in 1839, he said it made him feel like a schoolboy at Berlioz's side.
+Roméo et Juliette was also the work of Berlioz that Wagner knew best.
 Indeed, their second and last meeting was on the occasion of a performance of the work in London in 1855.
 Wagner learned something of melodic flexibility and perhaps even a mastery of the orchestral force from Berlioz.
-Moreover, in 1860, he sent Berlioz the published full score of Tristan und Isolde inscribed merely:
+Moreover, in 1860, he sent Berlioz the published full score of Tristan und Isolde, inscribed:

-Beyond the influence on Wagner's music drama, the piece pushed the limits of the contemporary orchestra's capabilities, in terms of colour, programmatic scope and individual virtuosity.
+Beyond the influence on Wagner's music drama, the piece pushed the limits of the contemporary orchestra's capabilities, in terms of colour, programmatic scope, and individual virtuosity.
 While this applies to much of Berlioz's music, it is even more true for Roméo et Juliette, written at the height of his powers and ambition.
 Its vivid scene-setting surpasses many operas, which constitutes an enormous success on Berlioz's part.
 Franz Liszt also recognised the significance of Berlioz as a progressive composer, and championed his music.